Weak measurement amplification based on thermal noise effect: Weak measurement amplification of one photon in optomechanical system

 where $\mathcal{D}[o]=o\rho (t)o^{\dag }-o^{\dag }o\rho (t)/2-\rho (t)o^{\dag }o/2$.
-In Fig. 4(a) and Fig. 5(a), we show that at time $t\ll 1$, the average displacements of the mirror (see SMs for derivation \cite{SM}) from the exact solution of Eq. (\ref{ccc}) for the first and the second proposed schemes, respectively.
-They show that at room temperature 300K, even if the damping coefficient $\gamma $ ($\gamma =\gamma _{m}/\omega _{m}$ ) become very large, such as $\gamma =50$, the average displacement of the mirror is the same as the one without dissipation, $\gamma =0$, but actually the damping coefficient of the OC we use in \cite{Pepper12} is $5\times 10^{-7}$, which is no effect on the amplification.
+In Fig. 4(a) and Fig. 5(a), we show that at time $t\ll 1$, the average displacements of the mirror (see Appendix E) from the exact solution of Eq. (\ref{ccc}) for the first and the second proposed schemes, respectively.
+They show that at room temperature $300K$, even if the damping coefficient $\gamma $ ($\gamma =\gamma _{m}/\omega _{m}$) become very large, such as $\gamma =50$, the average displacement of the mirror is the same as the one without dissipation, $\gamma =0$, but actually the damping coefficient of the OC we use in \cite{Pepper12} is $5\times 10^{-7}$, which is no effect on the amplification.